holgerbrandl/kalasim/docs/userguide/docs/basics.md

 The beauty of discrete event simulation is its very limited vocabulary which still allow expressing complex system dynamics.
-In essence, `kalasim` relies on just a handful of types to model a simulation.
+In essence, `kalasim` relies on just a handful of elements to model real-world processes.

 * [Components](component.md)
 * [Resources](resource.md)